 As well as working with his trio and quartet, Stephen is also an accomplished big band arranger, and the 17 piece Stephen Duffy Big Band emulates the sound and precision of the great bands, particularly the sounds of Count Basie and Ted Heath.

-The list of great artists he has worked with are a who’s-who of jazz and include: Tommy Smith and the Scottish National Jazz Orchestra, the BBC Big Band, the RAF Squadronaires, The National Youth Jazz Orchestra (of Great Britain), Tommy Sampson and his Orchestra, Claire Martin, Ian Shaw, Lianne Carroll, Lea Delaria Fionna Duncan, Richard Michael, Brian Kellock, Steve Hamilton, Martin Taylor Sandy Taylor and more…
+The list of great artists he has worked with are a who’s-who of jazz and include: Tommy Smith and the Scottish National Jazz Orchestra, the BBC Big Band, the RAF Squadronaires, The National Youth Jazz Orchestra (of Great Britain), Tommy Sampson and his Orchestra, Claire Martin, Ian Shaw, Lianne Carroll, Lea Delaria Fionna Duncan, Warren Vaché, Richard Michael, Brian Kellock, Martin Taylor Sandy Taylor, John Colliani and many more…

-Stephen has also proved a highly adept trainer of budding jazz singers, with students now in the ranks of the SYJO, NYJOS and on the Jazz Vocal Course of the Guildhall School of Music and Drama.
-He is a regular guest soloist of the Strathclyde Youth Jazz Orchestra and guest music director of the Edinburgh Colleges Big Band.
+Stephen has also proved a highly adept trainer of budding jazz singers of all ages, with students now in the ranks of the SYJO, NYJOS and on the Jazz Vocal Course of the Guildhall School of Music and Drama.
+He runs the vocal programme of the Strathclyde Youth Jazz Orchestra and is the guest music director of the Edinburgh Colleges Big Band.

 Stephen also has a great deal of experience in providing music for corporate entertainment and functions of all kinds.
 Click here for more details.